'Chrisley Knows Best' stars indicted by federal grand jury for financial crimes

 “I’ve never talked about this publicly before, but there’s been a cloud hanging over Julie and me and our entire family for the past seven years.
 It all started back in 2012, when we discovered that a trusted employee of ours had been stealing from us big time.
 I won’t go into details, but it involved all kinds of really bad stuff like creating phony documents, forging our signatures, and threatening employees with violence if they said anything.
 We even discovered that he illegally bugged our home.
 Needless to say, we fired the guy and took him to court --- and that’s when the real trouble started, “Chrisley wrote.

-Chrisley says the former employee took “phony documents to the US Attorney’s office and told them we had committed all kids of financial crimes, like tax evasion and bank fraud”.
+Chrisley says the former employee took “phony documents to the US Attorney’s office and told them we had committed all kinds of financial crimes, like tax evasion and bank fraud”.

 The statement was shared along with a family photo of the entire family who appear in the USA Network unscripted series.